ECON 211. Principles of Microeconomics. (4 Credits)

 ECON 378.
 Economics of Labor & Poverty.
 (4 Credits)

 A theoretical and empirical application of microeconomics to the socioeconomic issues related to labor markets.
 Students will learn to evaluate social policies and programs with the rigor provided by theory and the evidence from empirical research.
-Topics include labor supply and demand, human capital, wage differentials, mobility, and discrimination, with special emphasis on poverty.
+Topics include labor supply and demand, mobility, and wage differentials, with particular focus on human capital, discrimination, and poverty in the United States.
 Prerequisites: B EC 321, (or MATH 263 or MATH 363 or MATH 163 (AP Statistics credit)), and ECON 326.

 ECON 392.
 Topics in Economics.
 (2 Credits)